szetyng/Guardrails/README.md

 - Not greedy: if greediness value is less than or equal to 0.5 -> demand for half of capacity
 - base holons are mostly not greedy
 - all intermediary holons are greedy to be safe

+### P3
+How does head decide if they should open the issue for voting?
+Only for intermediary holons
+- open issue if `resources <= tMin*capacity` or `resources >= tMax*capacity`
+- for now, `tMin=0.25` and `tMax=0.75` for intermediary holons

+How does agent decide on which raMethod to vote for?
+- for now, if `resources > 0.4*capacity`, then vote for Queue
+- else, Ration

+How does head decide the amount to ration if Ration wins?
+- `resources/nrOfMembers`, except that `nrOfMembers is temporarily fixed as 9 at the moment

 **Maybe todo, maybe simplify**
 - [ ] p1: how does homeless agent decide to apply or not?